 Firmware acquisition¶

-This page describes concrete methods to acquire firmware and related artefacts from devices and software, using tools that actually exist.
+Concrete, reproducible methods to acquire firmware and related artefacts from devices and software, using tools that actually exist and workflows that survive contact with reality.

 Acquire from vendor packages (baseline)¶